BITSS-OPA/opa-deworming/readme.md

-# Case study on Open Policy Analysis on Fiscal Impacts of Deworming interventions.
+# Case Study on Open Policy Analysis on Fiscal Impacts of Deworming interventions.